 #2: This affects the wording and tone of your posts.

-You can have a great promotion idea, but your wording can make or break it.
+You can have a great promotion IDEA…. but then your WORDING can make or break it.

 Remember what YOUR customers’ problems are and how you are solving them.
 Craft your wording and tone around that.
 Show them clearly that you have a great solution to their internal wrestling.